Arachni/arachni/external/scripts/README.md

 ## install.sh

-* Creates an directory environment to host a fresh Arachni installation
+* Creates a directory environment to host a fresh Arachni installation
 * Donwloads all system library dependencies and installs them in the environment
 * Donwloads Ruby and installs it in the environment
 * Configures Ruby and installs a few vital gems
 * Tests and installs Arachni

-The created environment is self-sufficient in providing the required runtime for Arachni and can be moved between systems of identical architecture without issue.
+The created environment is self-sufficient in providing the required runtimes for Arachni and can be moved between systems of identical architecture without issue.

 ## installer.tpl.sh